maros/Zway-MotionTrigger/README.md

 # Virtual Devices

-This module creates a virtual binary switch device to turn on/off random devices.
+This module creates a virtual binary switch device to turn on/off the trigger.

 # Events